Vyse performs psychosocial care for app drivers

 There are also plans for leisure and entertainment activities for drivers and their families, such as holding a feijoada and children’s programming.
 The state attorney, Damião Tenório, whose flag is the fight in defense and promotion of mental health in Ceará, will be present at the social action.

-“I decided to turn my pain into a struggle and use it to help families who, like mine, face mental illnesses such as depression, anxiety and many others.
+“I decided to turn my pain into a struggle and use it to help families who, like mine, face mental ills such as depression, anxiety and so many others.
 If I manage to make this case win, I will emerge victorious from this process”, says the prosecutor.

 Subscribe to THE POVO+